-How is your child engaging with technology?
-Did you speak with your child about their digital use to better understand how why, and when they're using technology?
-Were you surprised to find out how they're using it or how much time they spend on their devices?
-What safeguards do you have in place to protect against negative situations that may arise out of digital media use? o Safeguards may include setting screen-time limits, putting screens down - or turning them off - during family dinner time, storing screens overnight in a common area like the kitchen, and/or encouraging your child to participate in physical activity each day.
-Now that you are aware of the potential risks of digital media, what additional safeguards, actions, or conversations could you incorporate into your family's interactions with and use of technology?
+- How is your child engaging with technology?

+- Did you speak with your child about your child's digital use to better understand how, why, and when your child is using technology? - Were you surprised to find out how your child is using it or how much time your child spends on his or her devices? - What safeguards do you have in place to protect against negative situations that may arise out of digital media use? - o Safeguards may include setting screen-time limits, putting screens down - or turning them off - during family dinner time, storing screens overnight in a common area like the kitchen, and/or encouraging your child to participate in physical activity each day. - Now that you are aware of the potential risks of digital media, what additional safeguards, actions, or conversations could you incorporate into your family's interactions with and use of technology?

+?
 Module 8: Family Media Plan